Catch five decades of gripping photography at QAGOMA’s new exhibition William Yang – Seeing and Being Seen

-Queensland-born, Sydney-based photographer William Yang’s significant contribution to Australian photography spans five decades.
-Known for his reflective and joyous depictions of Australia’s LGBTQIA+ scene in the late 70s and 80s through to the present.
-Yang’s photography is informed by the cultural and political pressures of growing up as a gay man from a Chinese immigrant family in north Queensland.
+Queensland-born, Sydney-based photographer William Yang’s career spans more than fifty years, so it’s no wonder that he is heralded as one of our country’s most beloved creative figures.
+Known for his culturally significant depictions of Australia’s LGBTQIA+ scene (from the late 1970s until now), Yang’s works are informed by his experiences of growing up as a gay man within a Chinese immigrant family in North Queensland.